Studentsourcing Antibiotic Discovery

 Thank you for your support!

 Represent Tiny Earth in and out of the classroom!
-Showcase your love for Tiny Earth with premium short- and long-sleeve tees in your favorite color or a two-toned mug for your morning brew.
+Show your love for Tiny Earth with premium short- and long-sleeve tees in your favorite color or a two-toned mug for your morning brew.

 Purchases from the Tiny Earth merchandise store directly support Tiny Earth programming such as student research symposia and instructor training, keeping costs low for participants.
 Help us advance the discovery of new antibiotics and support STEM research and education by snagging Tiny Earth merchandise!